-In the Southeast Outside District sablefish area, you may not soak gear while making a delivery.
-A catcher vessel operator must retrieve and remove from the fishing grounds all longline pot gear used by the vessel and deployed to fish IFQ sablefish when the vessel makes an IFQ landing.
+In the Southeast Outside District sablefish area, a catcher vessel operator must redeploy or remove from the fishing grounds all longline pot gear used by the vessel and deployed to fish IFQ sablefish within five days of deploying the gear.

 In the Southeast Outside District sablefish area, a catcher/processor must redeploy or remove from the fishing grounds all longline pot gear used by the vessel and deployed to fish IFQ sablefish within five days of deploying the gear.

-In the West Yakutat and Central GOA sablefish areas, a vessel operator must redeploy or remove from the fishing grounds all longline pot gear used by the vessel and deployed to fish IFQ sablefish within five days of deploying the gear.
+In the West Yakutat sablefish area, a vessel operator must redeploy or remove from the fishing grounds all longline pot gear used by the vessel and deployed to fish IFQ sablefish within five days of deploying the gear.

-In the Western GOA sablefish area, a vessel operator must redeploy or remove from the fishing grounds all longline pot gear that is used by the vessel and deployed to fish IFQ sablefish within seven days of deploying the gear.
+In the Western GOA and Central GOA sablefish areas, a vessel operator must redeploy or remove from the fishing grounds all longline pot gear that is used by the vessel and deployed to fish IFQ sablefish within seven days of deploying the gear.

 20. Do I need to maintain a logbook even if my vessel is under 60 feet length overall?